 There are (often little known) blessings (brachot) for waking up in the morning, going to sleep at night, eating, seeing a rainbow, meeting a friend we haven’t seen in a long time, and studying with an esteemed teacher.
 Our rabbis taught that we should say 100 blessings a day.
 Can you imagine what one’s life would be like if we were grateful (and aware of our gratitude) 100 times a day?
 What would driving in Los Angeles (for example) be like if we all believed that each person behind the wheel was made in the image of the Divine?

 There is a tradition of meditation and contemplative practice within Judaism.
-We believe that Jews would often sit silently for up to an hour before even beginning to pray.
+In the Talmud we learn that our sages would often sit silently for up to an hour before beginning to pray.

 Jewish Mindfulness is about bringing to life ancient Jewish practices that can make our lives meaningful each day, each moment.
 As we have done everywhere we have lived, we also have borrowed and blended other spiritual practices into Judaism and made it our own.